bounIoT/OverheatInspection/README.md

 * Go to your Node Red web editor with "Go to App Url" option in Watson IoT.
 Open a flow.
 * Click the menu button (button with three bars).
 Click import, import from clipboard.
 * Paste the one-lined json file residing in "Cloud" folder to the text box.
 Upload the file.
+* Change your Twilio configuration for all twilio nodes with your account authentication info and the number you want to send message to.

 ### If all is right